rails/rails/guides/source/testing.md

 end
 ```

-only the +test+ macro allows a more readable test name.
+only the `test` macro allows a more readable test name.
 You can still use regular method definitions though.

 NOTE: The method name is generated by replacing spaces with underscores.
 The result does not need to be a valid Ruby identifier though, the name may contain punctuation characters etc. That's because in Ruby technically any string may be a method name.
-Odd ones need +define_method+ and +send+ calls, but formally there's no restriction.
+Odd ones need `define_method` and `send` calls, but formally there's no restriction.

 ```ruby
 assert true